 What Happens to a Debt After Seven Years?

 Seven years is a well-known time limit when it comes to debt.
 It's referred to so often that many people have forgotten what really happens to debt after seven years.
-(That's assuming they knew in the first place.)

 What the Seven-Year Mark Means

 After seven years, most negative items will simply fall off your credit report.
 Your credit report, if you're not familiar, is a document that lists your credit and loan accounts and payment histories with various banks and other financial institutions.

 The seven-year mark does not erase the actual debt, particularly if it's unpaid.
 You still owe your creditor even when the debt is no longer listed on your credit report.
 Creditors, lenders, and debt collectors can still use the proper legal channels to collect the debt from you.
 That includes calling you, sending letters, or garnishing your wages if the court has given permission.
 You can even be sued for a debt if your state’s statute of limitations for that debt is more than seven years.

 Impact on Your Credit Score